All posts tagged: entrepreneurship

 As part of its mission to better prepare students for real-world scenarios, Junior Achievement of South Florida offers interactive courses that allow kids to be adults for a day.
 JA BizTown is a mock city with 18 storefronts sponsored by real local businesses.
 When students arrive, they are assigned careers for the day, such as bank tellers, doctors, attorneys, magazine editors and meter readers.
 Students perform that role while interacting with other students and businesses within the town.

-Eighth graders get a similar experience with JA Finance Park.
+Eighth graders get a similar experience with JA Career Discovery Park.
 While it looks and feels similar to JA BizTown, it is a different program with different goals.
 Students receive a profile and a life scenario for the day where they simulate real-life decisions for that profile.
 Additionally, students learn about different career paths they might want to pursue.

 A More Interactive Experience

-Before 2017, faculty printed course packets for students who attended both JA BizTown and JA Finance Park.
+Before 2017, faculty printed course packets for students who attended both JA BizTown and JA Career Discovery Park.
 The packets contained details about the course and each student’s role in the simulation.
 With thousands of students attending each year, the amount of paper printed each day was significant.
 Additionally, staff spent extra time printing course materials and preparing for the next round of students.

 CLICK TO READ THE FULL SUCCESS STORY